kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_crafting.md

 **Instructions**
 1. Fill a metal container with wood.
-2. Cover the container with a lid, ensuring there is a small hole in the lid.
+2. Cover the container with a lid, ensuring there is a small gap or hole in the lid.
 3. Place the container on a fire, smoke will come out of the hole.
 4. When the smoke stops, remove the container from the fire and let it cool.
 For best results, flip the container upside down or cover the hole.